-The decorator defined three different test input-expected output tuples which will be passed to the test_eval function.
+The decorator defines three different test input–expected output tuples, which will be passed to the test_eval function.

 Another mechanism that will come in handy is called fixtures.
 It allows you to provide a code block that will be called before any of your tests.
-That is very useful whenever you need to set a context for your tests – a shared environment (for example a database configured with known parameters), a pre-determined content (such as a dataset or instantiated classes).
+That is very useful whenever you need to set a context for your tests – a shared environment (for example a database configured with known parameters) or a pre-determined content (such as a dataset or instantiated classes).
 You can read more on the usage of fixtures in the official documentation of pytest, available on the internet.

 Data-driven solutions very often interact with external tools such as databases, or decision support systems.
 As unit tests verify small executable units in isolation, they should not rely on any external objects.
-Fortunately, such dependencies can be mocked which means imitating an operation or object that your code depends on.
+Fortunately, such dependencies can be mocked, which means imitating an operation or object that your code depends on.
 A prime example is having a call to a database that is expected to exist in a production setting but for obvious reasons mustn’t be used for testing purposes.
 Mocking such a connectivity means telling Python to return a certain value instead of making the actual call to the production database.
 Such an approach makes it possible to write and run unit tests without requiring a connection to external systems.

-Unit tests are very useful to detect bugs in your functions however it is nearly impossible to cover the integrity of your system with them, therefore other tests are needed as well.
+Unit tests are very useful to detect bugs in your functions; however, it is nearly impossible to cover the integrity of your system with them.
+Therefore, other tests are needed as well.

-Next, there exist integration tests.
-They ensure that different stages of a pipeline interact correctly, or services, libraries and tools used by your solution work well together.
+Next, there are integration tests.
+They ensure that different stages of a pipeline interact correctly or that services, libraries ,and tools used by your solution work well together.
 The idea of integration tests is to detect any issues whenever different system elements (either internal or external) interface with each other.
-Integration testing implies combining components with each other to verify their behavior as a subsystem and integrity of intermediate results.
+Integration testing implies combining components with each other to verify their behavior as a subsystem and check the integrity of intermediate results.

 There is no single recipe for integration tests – their structure and elements under test depend on the context of your solution.
-Imagine you work on a system that leverages machine learning and includes three pipelines:
+Imagine you are working on a system that leverages machine learning and includes three pipelines:

-A feature generation pipeline, (used both at training and serving time) which processes raw data to produce a feature vector,
+A feature generation pipeline (used both at training and serving time), which processes raw data to produce a feature vector.

-A training pipeline, used to train a machine learning model,
+A training pipeline, used to train a machine learning model.

 An inference pipeline, which uses the trained model to return predictions from new observations.